 Despite spearheading the Edinburgh Process, leading to the Edinburgh Declaration ahead of the COP15 summit in China, with only 56% of our biodiversity intact (relative to, e.g. Canada with 89%), we clearly have some way to go in restoring and protecting our natural environment in Scotland.

-Building on the “Nature Day” at our 2021 COP26 Fringe Festival, Holyrood Events will host this policy event as part of our ongoing Climate Emergency Series.
-We will look at the multi-faceted issue of the nature crisis and biodiversity loss across Scotland.
-We will then explore potential solutions and what Scotland’s (draft) refreshed post-2020 biodiversity strategy contributes to delivering these.
+Building on the “Nature Day” at our 2021 COP26 Fringe Festival, Holyrood Events hosted this policy event as part of our ongoing Climate Emergency Series.
+We looked at the multi-faceted issue of the nature crisis and biodiversity loss across Scotland.
+We then explored potential solutions and what Scotland’s (draft) refreshed post-2020 biodiversity strategy contributes to delivering these.
 As we strive to halt biodiversity loss and restore our natural world, we will also look at where this strategy potentially needs to go further.

 - Better understand the Nature Crisis, the problems that lead to and arise from it, and the potential solutions to this multi-faceted issue.